 Our Rainbow Committee hosts informal events, speaker series, and advocates for LGBT+ friendly policies in the workplace, to promote the wellbeing of the rainbow community at Chapman Tripp and the wider legal profession.

 Our Social Committee organises various social events throughout the year – from taking on the Chapman Tripp partners in the annual quiz night to supporting our local and national sports teams, there is something for everyone!

-Chapman Tripp has designated support people who are specially trained to listen and provide information, guidance and support if staff are concerned about any behaviour, including bullying and harassment.
-There are support people located in every office, from a variety of different roles and levels of seniority in the firm.
+Our designated support people in each office are specially trained to listen and provide information, guidance and support if staff are concerned about any behaviour, including bullying and harassment.

 Meeting, supporting, and interacting with students throughout the year is hugely important to us.
 Every year, we review our sponsorship arrangements with university societies nationwide, and request proposals from clubs and societies on initiatives or activities in the legal field that could merit support from us.

 At Chapman Tripp we ensure our sponsorships align with the following principles, so we can support a range of students who would like to engage more closely in the world of commercial law.
 These include:

 - connecting Chapman Tripp with a diverse range of law students

 - supporting and building the social and/or academic abilities and opportunities for students

 - aligning with our firm values

 - helping students bridge the gap between university and the ‘working world’.